graphile/crystal/README.md

 npx postgraphile --help
 ```

+**macOS users**: PostGraphile has used port 5000 by default for 5+ years; recently Apple decided to bind the AirPlay service to port 5000 causing a conflict.
+Please use the `--port` option to bind to a different port.

 ### Middleware

 You can also use PostGraphile as [native HTTP, Connect, Express, or Koa (experimental) middleware](https://www.graphile.org/postgraphile/usage-library/), e.g.: